-I already touched on this, but I I really just wanna create cool things.
+I already touched on this, but I, I really just wanna create cool things.
 I wanna make art.
-I want enough money that I don’t have to worry, but I don’t need a big house or a lambo…that shit doesn’t make one happy…or certainly doesn’t move me.
+I want enough money that I don’t have to worry about, but I don’t need a big house or a Lambo…that shit doesn’t make one happy…or certainly doesn’t move me.
 Money is NEVER the true why…it’s just a tool.
 And if you focus on the money too much you are just gonna lose your passion and be empty inside.
-Because, unless perhaps you run a charity… its not going to be meaningful.
+Because, unless perhaps you run a charity… it’s not going to be meaningful.
 The ultimate expression of a why is wrapped in FEELING and sense of purpose that exists outside of yourself.

 Q: What are you going to do when the shit hits the fan?

 Again, see above.
 You fall back on your passion…your why.
 THAT’S the shit that gets you through the rough spots.
 That’s what sustains you when its 3 am and shit goes sideways and the project has to ship out in the morning.

 Q: What is your 10-year vision for your business and life?